dixsonhuie/dih-k8s-training-labs/lab-wangw-k8s/README.md

    ```
    kubectl edit deployments ingress-nginx-controller
    ```
-   Go to the 'containers:' section and under 'args:' add this line: (Don't use TAB for indentation bu spaces only.)
+   Go to the 'containers:' section and under 'args:' add this line: (Don't use TAB for indentation but spaces only.)
    ```
    - --tcp-services-configmap=$(POD_NAMESPACE)/tcp-services
    ```